brechtm/rinohtype/doc/intro.rst

 Introduction
 ============

-rinohtype was initially conceived as a modern replacement for LaTeX.
+rinohtype was initially conceived as a modern replacement for LaTeX_.
 An important goal in the design of rinohtype is for documents to be much easier to customize than in LaTeX.
 By today's standards, the arcane TeX macro language upon which LaTeX is built makes customization unnecessarily difficult for one.